GeekLabsUK/CI4-Breadcrumbs/README.md

 # CI4-Breadcrumbs
 Simple breadcrumb library for Codeigniter 4

+## V3.0 Coming Soon
+With support for generating breadcrumbs for the major css frame works.

 ## V2.0 Released
 You now have the options of either manually building your breadcrumbs or using the auto builder.
 The auto builder takes your URI string and breaks it down into a bootstrap breadcrumb.